 Meet Athavarn

-Athavarn has worked on many community engagement projects, including a national community-based research project on poverty, a community assembly on livability and growth, the Toronto Island Park Master Plan, and a co-design lab for human rights defenders.
+Athavarn has worked on several community engagement projects including a national community-based research project on poverty, a community assembly on livability and growth, the Toronto Island Park Master Plan, and a co-design lab for human rights defenders.

 Athavarn (aah-thuh-vun) is a Tamil word meaning “the Sun.”
 He loves astrology, tarot, powerlifting, cooking, R&B, coffee, travel, his friends, and his family.
 He lives on the traditional territories of the Mississauga’s of Scugog Island First Nation, also known as Ajax, Ontario.